ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     Cannot find Cloudant credentials, set CLOUDANT_URL.
     ```

-4. Let's fix this by setting the environment variable to the **cloudant-binding** secret we created earlier.
+4. Let's fix this by setting the environment variable to the **cloudant-binding** secret we created in the earlier operator section.
 Navigate to the deployment config for the `patient-health-backend` app by clicking the app, and then selecting the name next to **DC**:

    ![Deployment Config](images/solution55-openshift-ibm-cloud-hidden/deploymentconfig.png)